jiforcen/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 The code for this steps is contained in cells from five to eight of the IPython notebook.

-In the dataset are images with different conditions of luminance, to make easy for the neural network images are corrected to similar conditions.
+In the dataset are images with different conditions of luminance, to make easy for the neural network, images are corrected to similar conditions.
 That is the reason because the histogram of luminance of each image is equalized.
 For this task Images are converted from RGB Colorspace to YUV.
 Then Y component is equalized.
 (Functions: cv2.cvtColor and cv2.equalizeHist)

 Also as we can see in the previous histogram, number of images in classes are not balanced, that may cause a biased result of the neural network trough the majority class.
 So I have create a function to augmentate data (Cell 5) inspired in opencv functions of the next link [geometric transformations](http://docs.opencv.org/3.0-beta/doc/py_tutorials/py_imgproc/py_geometric_transformations/py_geometric_transformations.html)
 (Functions used: cv2.getRotationMatrix2D, cv2.getAffineTransform and cv2.warpAffine)